About Us

 Dr. David Lane

-Dr. Lane is a member of the Canadian Psychiatric Association and the Newfoundland and Labrador Medical Association.
+Dr. David Lane is a PGY-5 resident in Newfoundland and Labrador, with interests in Rural Psychiatry.
+David is a member of the Canadian Psychiatric Association and the Newfoundland and Labrador Medical Association.
 Outside of medicine, he enjoys gymnastics, exploring new coffee shops, and spending time with his family.
-He is board of Professional Association of Resident of Newfoundland and Labrador (PARNL).
-Prior to entering medicine, Dr. Lane completed a Bachelor of Science at the University of Toronto, as well as a Master’s in Public Health at Memorial.
-David is a member of the Society of Rural Physicians of Canada and the Newfoundland and Labrador Medical Association.
+He is on the board of the Professional Association of Residents of Newfoundland and Labrador (PARNL).
+Prior to entering medicine, Dr. Lane completed a Bachelor of Science at the University of Toronto, as well as a Master’s in Public Health at Memorial University of Newfoundland and Labrador.
+David is a member of the Society of Rural Physicians of Canada and the Newfoundland and Labrador Medical Association..

 -